cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 --------|--------------
  80     | REST API and UI.
 This port must be accessible when SSL is not enabled.
  443    | REST API and UI.
 This port must be accessible when SSL is enabled.
- 8101   | REST API.
-This port is used for internal access and therefore must only be accessible from `Agent VMs`.
  22     | During bootstrap, components are installed and configured via SSH.
 It is also used during recovery of cloudify Manager.
  5671   | RabbitMQ.
 This port must be accessible from agent VMs.
  53229  | File server.
 This port must be accessible from agent VMs.